 - The account of such person may be opened provided he/she calls on the Bank personally along with a witness who is known to both the depositor and the Bank.

 - The Bank will explain the need for proper care and safe keeping of the passbook etc. given to the account holder.
 The Bank official shall explain the terms and conditions governing the account to the illiterate / blind person.

 - For illiterate persons only, the Bank may open a deposit account (except a current account).
 Normally, no chequebook facility is provided for such Savings Bank Account.
 At the time of withdrawal/ repayment of deposit amount and/or interest, the account holder should affix his / her thumb impression or mark in the presence of the authorized officer who should verify the identity of the person.

 Addition or deletion of the name/s of joint account holders

-The customer information collected from the customers shall not be used for cross selling of services or products by the Bank, their subsidiaries and affliates.
+- The customer information collected from the customers shall not be used for cross selling of services or products by the Bank, their subsidiaries and affiliates.
 If the Bank proposes to use such information, it should be strictly with the consent of the account holder and to be taken separately.